Independent set sequence of some linear hypertrees: Proofs

 We now proceed to verify the correctness of \eqref{pknl-summation-formula} by induction on $n+k$, utilizing the recurrence \eqref{fib-rec}.
 Since we are claiming validity of \eqref{pknl-summation-formula} for $n, k \geq 2$, there is nothing to do for $k\leq 1$ (and any $n \geq 0$) or $n \leq 1$ (and any $k \geq 0$).
 It will turn out to be useful to dispense with the case $k=2$ (and $n \geq 2$), as well as $n=2, 3$ (and $k \geq 3$), before beginning the induction on $n+k$.

 First we consider $k=2$.
-If the first vertex in an independent set of size $2$ drawn from $P_{2,\ell}$ is in $e_1$ but is not the unique vertex of $e_1$ that is also in $e_2$ ($\ell-1$ options for such a vertex) then there are $(\ell-1)(n-1)$ options for the second vertex.
-If the first vertex is in $e_2$ but not in $e_3$ (again $\ell-1$ options) then there are $(\ell-1)(n-2)$ options for the second vertex.
+For an independent set of size $2$ drawn from $P_{n,\ell}$ let $i$ be the smallest index such that $e_i$ contains a vertex of the independent set, and let $v$ be that vertex.
+If $v \in e_1$ but $v$ is not the unique vertex of $e_1$ that is also in $e_2$ ($\ell-1$ options for $v$) then there are $(\ell-1)(n-1)$ options for the second vertex of the independent set.
+If $v \in e_2\setminus e_3$ (again $\ell-1$ options) then there are $(\ell-1)(n-2)$ options for the second vertex.
 Continuing the count in this manner we see that

 as predicted by \eqref{pknl-summation-formula}.

 Next we consider $n=2$.
 For $k \geq 3$ we have that $p^k_{2,\ell}=0$ (since a $2$-edge hypergraph cannot support an independent set of size greater than $2$), and this is exactly what \eqref{pknl-summation-formula} predicts, owing to the factor of $\binom{2-j}{3}$ (that evaluates to $0$) in every summand.